Guide to South Carolina foreign corporation registration

 South Carolina keeps paperwork minimal, but timing matters.
 Each document must be current and complete, or your application stalls.

 Form F0002 is your main filing.
-You can download it from the Secretary of State's site, but the online wizard pre-fills most fields and catches errors before submission.
-You'll also need your:
+You can download it from the Secretary of State's site or complete it in the portal.
+Form F0002 asks for your:

 • Exact corporate name as shown in your home state records